cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Configurations {#configurations}

-An OPAQUE-3DH configuration is a tuple (OPRF, KDF, MAC, Hash, MHF, Group, Context) such that the following conditions are met:
+An OPAQUE-3DH configuration is a tuple (OPRF, KDF, MAC, Hash, KSF, Group, Context) such that the following conditions are met:

 - The OPRF protocol uses the "base mode" variant of {{OPRF}} and implements